 “When citizens are filling up their cars with biofuels, they have the right to know whether they are encouraging deforestation on the other side of the planet,” says Grabiel.
 “These studies really contain the answers to those questions, and this is what our lawsuits seek to reveal.”

-The basic assumption with biofuels is that plants absorb as much carbon dioxide while growing as they release when burned in an engine.
-If you use them as a fuel, their net impact on the climate is close to zero, except for emissions from farming machinery and fertilizers.
+The basic assumption with biofuels is that plants absorb as much carbon dioxide while growing as they release when burnt in an engine.
+If you use them as a fuel, their net impact on the climate is close to zero, except for emissions from farming machinery and fertilisers.

 But this doesn’t take into account a relatively new concept that scientists drily call “indirect land use change”.
 Put simply, if you take a field planted with grain and switch that crop to something that can be used to make a biofuel, then somebody will go hungry unless the missing grain is grown elsewhere or farming yields are massively improved.